 San Anselmo home prices are not only among the most expensive in California, but San Anselmo real estate also consistently ranks among the most expensive in America.

 San Anselmo is a decidedly white-collar town, with fully 89.03% of the workforce employed in white-collar jobs, well above the national average.
 Overall, San Anselmo is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in San Anselmo who work in management occupations (15.67%), sales jobs (13.88%), and teaching (8.67%).

 Of important note, San Anselmo is also a town of artists.
 San Anselmo has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape San Anselmo’s character.

 Also of interest is that San Anselmo has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, San Anselmo is a great place for families with children to consider.
-First of all, many other families with children live here, making San Anselmo a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, San Anselmo has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+San Anselmo is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, San Anselmo’s overall crime rate is lower than average for the country.

-The per capita income in San Anselmo in 2010 was $56,821, which is wealthy relative to California and the nation.
-This equates to an annual income of $227,284 for a family of four.
-However, San Anselmo contains both very wealthy and poor people as well.
+The per capita income in San Anselmo in 2010 was $58,611, which is wealthy relative to California and the nation.
+This equates to an annual income of $234,444 for a family of four.

 The most common language spoken in San Anselmo is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.